Easiest Way to Create Sermon Clips for Social Media [2023]

 1. Upload Your Sermon

-Click the “upload from YouTube” button on the top right and then paste in the YouTube URL of your sermon and hit “submit’.
-Or upload from your computer
+You can upload from your computer or device directly.
+You can also upload from YouTube.
+To do so, click the “upload from YouTube” button on the top right.
+Then paste in the YouTube URL of your sermon and click “submit’.

 2. Select a Template/Design

-Tip: Use vertical for Instagram and Facebook Reels, and Tiktok.
+Tip: Use vertical for Reels and TikTok.
 Use square for Instagram and Facebook posts.
 Horizontal should be limited to longer YouTube videos.
-It can be used as a Facebook post but square is better.
+It *can* be used as a Facebook post, but square is better.

 3. Find the Clippable Moment with AI Suggested Clips or Select Yourself [Search Like a Word Document]